-(Reichert et al., 2015; Voinov et al., 2016).
+Watershed planning is a scientific and practical approach to provide effective decision support for solving environmental issues, including soil erosion and nonpoint source pollution.
+Watershed planning often requires a compromise between multiple potentially conflicting objectives, such as maximizing eco-environmental effectiveness and minimizing socioeconomic investment (Engel et al., 2003; Ruiz-Ortiz et al., 2019; Lai et al., 2007; Booth et al., 2011; Reichert et al., 2015; Sun, 2013).
+This process comprises several critical stages, including defining management goals, designing and evaluating diverse spatial configurations of best management practices (BMP), and performing discussions to reach a consensus (Reichert et al., 2015; Voinov et al., 2016).
 It is an iterative optimization process initiated by decision makers or managers determining management goals, powered by professional modelers utilizing scientific models and tools, and implemented by stakeholders in multiple roles with their experience, needs, and capabilities (Babbar-Sebens et al., 2015; Purkey et al., 2018; Wicki et al., 2021).
 To facilitate this process, watershed planning systems are designed to integrate diverse models and tools corresponding to different watershed planning stages, including watershed models, scenario analysis tools, and optimization tools (Martin et al., 2016; Sugumaran et al., 2004; Walling and Vaneeckhaute, 2020).
 They are expected to generate one or several comprehensive optimal BMP scenarios through effective communication between stakeholders in diverse roles (e.g., investors, farmers, citizens, and authorities) and professional modelers.

 In existing studies, an optimized BMP scenario often refers to a selected BMP spatial configuration.
 Such a BMP scenario usually cannot be implemented at one time due to the constraints of practical situations, including budgets (or investments), local policies, willingness of landowners, and human resources (Abebe et al., 2019; Okumah et al., 2020; Ryan et al., 2003).
 Among these constraints, overall or stepwise (or staged) investment by stakeholders may be the most common and comprehensive representation (Hou et al., 2020; Shen et al., under review).
 When such practical constraints proposed by stakeholders are considered to reach a consensus, the optimized BMP scenario can be further converted to a practical roadmap, that is, an elaborate multistage implementation plan.
 Each implementation stage includes a BMP spatial configuration, which is part of the optimized BMP scenario, and the corresponding investment.
 Therefore, the development of a watershed planning system that considers the participation of multiple stakeholders in investments to develop practical BMP scenarios has become an urgent requirement.

-A lot of BMP scenario optimization methods have been proposed to support watershed planning and Existing watershed planning systems generally take two approaches for considering stakeholder participation in the investment.
+Existing watershed planning systems generally take two approaches for considering stakeholder participation in the investment constraints.
 The first regards all stakeholders as one role in proposing an overall investment constraint.
 They predominantly focused on BMP spatial optimization based on the assumption that a BMP scenario can be implemented simultaneously under the overall investment.
-Most research on BMP spatial optimization aimed at costeffective scenarios (Gaddis et al., 2014; Geng and Sharpley, 2019; Naseri et al., 2021; Qin et al., 2018) or return on investment (Jones et al., 2017; Kroeger et al., 2019; Pattison Williams et al., 2017) falls into this category.
-However, this approach cannot further arrange the optimized BMP scenario into multistage implementation plans, with such practical constraints proposed by stakeholders are considered to reach a consensus, the optimized BMP scenario can be further converted to a practical roadmap, that is, an elaborate multistage implementation plan. each implementation stage including a BMP spatial configuration, which is part of the optimized BMP scenario, and the corresponding investment (the socalled practical BMP roadmap in this study) to.
-Therefore, it cannot answer the eoncerns of decision-makers further when (e.g., a specific year) to implement the BMP of one scenario.
-Thus, the corresponding watershed planning systems cannot meet the requirements of making actual decisions effectively.
+Most research on BMP spatial optimization aimed at cost-effective scenarios (Gaddis et al., 2014; Geng and Sharpley, 2019; Naseri et al.,

+2021; Qin et al., 2018) or return on investment (Jones et al., 2017; Kroeger et al., 2019; Pattison-Williams et al., 2017) falls into this category.
+However, this approach does not further arrange the optimized BMP scenario into multistage implementation plans.
+Therefore, it cannot answer the concerns of decision-makers further when (e.g., a specific year) to implement the BMP of one scenario.
+Thus, the corresponding watershed planning systems cannot meet the requirements of making actual decisions.